New & Used Mercedes-Benz E Class: In Depth

 AMG models carry over into the new year, with newly standard all-wheel drive and "S" trim that boost power from the twin-turbo V-8 to 577 horsepower.

 Among the safety updates are a front-mounted stereo camera system enables three-dimensional imaging of road obstacles and traffic at distances up to 55 yards, with overall system effectiveness stretching out to 550 yards.
-Together with driver drowsiness detection systems, forward-collision mitigation systems, braking assistance, and several flavors of lane-keeping assist, the 2014 Mercedes-Benz E Class is primed to be one of the safest luxury sedans on the road.
+Together with driver drowsiness detection systems, forward-collision mitigation systems, braking assistance, and several flavors of lane-keeping assist, the E-Class is primed to be one of the safest luxury sedans on the road.